Chapel Hill Library Funding: Orange County Commissioners & Council Committee Meet

 It will be interesting to see if Council implements the usage fee and has the fortitude to weather what Gene appropriately noted as a “shit storm”.

-2 responses to “Chapel Hill Library Funding: Orange County Commissioners & Council Committee Meet”
+2 thoughts on “Chapel Hill Library Funding: Orange County Commissioners & Council Committee Meet”

 Second, people continue to discuss “usage” as only those things that are counted, like check-outs.
 There is much more to usage that has to be considered.
 Saying this over and over has had no impact so it makes you wonder if people really want to have the right conversation.